olli0601/PANGEA.HIV.sim/README.md

 The following figure shows part of a simulated phylogeny under default parameters: a single starting sequence evolves into four sub-clades.
 These four sub-clades correspond to four transmission chains after their introduction in the regional population.
 The four sub-clades are connected with a root edge from the index case to the starting sequence.
+Under default parameters, it is by design easy to correctly identify sub-clades that correspond to distinct transmission chains.

 ![alt tag](https://github.com/olli0601/PANGEA.HIV.sim/blob/master/man/fig_viralintro.png)